 On the health and safety side, Cascades, like other responsible senior lifestyle communities, is doing everything it can to minimize the introduction and spread of the virus including:

 Thankfully we are also receiving more guidance from the CDC and a promise of testing kits, with the knowledge that a test provides only a “snapshot” of a condition that can change rapidly.
-In short, tests only tell us if someone was positive or negative at the
+In short, tests only tell us if someone was positive or negative at the time they took the test.
+The tests do, however, identify asymptomatic virus carriers, and this is incredibly valuable in safeguarding residents.

 Social isolation is difficult.
 What we do best in a senior living community is bring people together to enjoy life, make new friends and try new experiences.
 Like the virus, social isolation can also be detrimental to the health of those we serve.